-Possible Points Points Applying For Community Measures 5 32.
-Become a Tree City USA (requires Tree Board or dept to develop a comprehensive tree management program, tree care ordinance, a community forestry program with an annual budget of at least \$2 per capita, Arbor Day observance and proclamation).
-5 5 Develop and enforce parking lot canopy standards that result in 50% canopy coverage of impervious parking surfaces within 15 years of completion.
-5 . - 34.
+5 32.
+Become a Tree City USA (requires Tree Board or dept to develop a comprehensive to program, tree care ordinance, a community forestry program with an annual budget or capita, Arbor Day observance and proclamation).
+5 5 5 5 33.
+Develop and enforce parking lot canopy standards that result in 50% canopy coverage parking surfaces within 15 years of completion. y program with an annual budget of at least \$2 per that result in 50% canopy coverage of impervious 5 5 parking surfaces within 15 years of completion.
+5 34.
 Adopt a community forest master plan.
 5 5 35.
 Support and designate space for community gardens.
+INS.
 5 5 36.
-Support and designate space for farmers markets.
+Support and designate space for farmers markets. iets.